Former Deputy Director

-Mr. Carlos Alvarez was appointed as Deputy Director of the OECD Development Centre in 2010.
+Mr. Carlos Alvarez was Deputy Director of the OECD Development Centre from 2010-2013.

 CARLOS ALVAREZ, a Chilean national, has been the Deputy Director of the OECD Development Centre since 2010.
 He developed his professional career in the field of the competitiveness and innovation policies, holding positions of the highest responsibility in the Government of Chile, among them, Vice Minister of Economy (2004-2006) and Executive Vice-President of the National Economic Development Corporation – CORFO (2006-2010).